DevOpsStuff/ConfigurationManagement/README.md

  # [Inventories](https://docs.ansible.com/ansible/2.3/intro_inventory.html#list-of-behavioral-inventory-parameters)

    **Static Inventory**

-   - Can be in any formats
+   - Can be in any formats.
+   - They won't change unless you make changes to them.
+   - A lot of info can be used by ansible.
    ```
        badwolf.example.com:5309
        jumper ansible_port=5555 ansible_host=192.0.2.50